Colleges by Location

 Retention Rate

-The freshman retention rate for University of Minnesota, Duluth was 81% in 2024, a testament to the outstanding educational experience provided by this institution.
+The freshman retention rate for University of Minnesota Duluth was 81.14% in 2025, demonstrating the exceptional quality of the educational experience at this institution.

 Student Body